Watch and Wait

 All CLL patients, even those who have never been treated, are at higher risk for infections and secondary cancers due to associated impaired immunity.

-- Get all your appropriate “killed” vaccinations during this time while you have the best chance of mounting a more robust immune response (CLL patients should never get live vaccines).
+- Get all your appropriate “killed” vaccines.
+CLL patients should never get live vaccines.

-- Be careful about your hygiene, especially in flu season and during the COVID-19 pandemic.
+- Be careful about your hygiene, especially in flu season and with the COVID-19 pandemic.

-- See your doctors sooner rather than later with any new persistent symptoms.
+- See your doctors sooner rather than later with any infection.
 They can become serious quickly.

-- Get all the cancer screening recommended for your age and gender, since CLL has a high propensity for secondary cancers.
+- Get all the cancer screening recommended for your age and gender.

 - Use sunscreen and get regular skin checks.

-Similar to all cancer patients, those with CLL are also at a slightly higher risk for vascular disease so diet, exercise, and BP control are even more critical.
+Similar to all cancer patients, we are also at slightly higher risk for vascular disease so diet, exercise and BP control are even more critical.
 Exercise is especially helpful.

-- Watch and Wait is usually an appropriate treatment.
+- Watch and Wait is usually an appropriate treatment strategy.

 - Some patients may never need treatment.